 - Senior 90+ credits

 Full-time load is defined as 12–18 credits per semester.
+Students must be enrolled for at least 12 credit hours to be considered full-time for the semester.
 When deciding the pace of academic advancement, students should consider their cumulative course workload as well as number of credit hours.
 Two hours of outside preparation are expected for each hour of lecture and recitation.
 A student in a 4-credit class would be expected to spend eight hours weekly in outside preparation.

 Maximum Credit Load